Help the pigs

 October 2007

 We assist Rebecca McDow and transport large farm pig from a petting zoo to Vashon Island.
 He was bought for the petting zoo as spring piglet.
 Now it's Fall and this friendly fellow is destined for slaughter.
 He is saved by animal loving friends at Western Washington University.
-Judy talks with petting zoo staff and they agree to have visiting pigs as people greeters instead of buying piglets every spring to use as farm friends and to kill in the fall when no longer needed.
+Judy talks with petting zoo staff and they agree to have visiting pigs as people greeters instead of buying piglets every spring to use as farm friends and then killing them in the fall when no longer needed.
 This will save many pigs and educate many people.

 November 2007